sonukumarraj007/matplotlib/README.md

 * High-quality output in many formats
 * Very customizable in general

-Matplotlib allows you to create reproducible figures programmatically.
-Let's learn how to use it!
-Before continuing this lecture, I encourage you just to explore the official Matplotlib web page: http://matplotlib.org/

 ## Installation

 You'll need to install matplotlib first with either: